Natural resources

 Next steps

-BGS have been using the new QGIS-based system for over a year now and data have been recorded from over 2,000 localities, with plans to flexibly expand the types of data that can be captured at each point.
-We are now working to release their plugin for wider use, beginning with foreign project partners and eventually submitting it to the QGIS Plugin Repository.
+BGS has been using the new QGIS-based system for over a year and data has been recorded from over 2,000 localities.
+There are plans to flexibly expand the types of data that can be captured so the plugin can be used beyond geological mapping.
+BGS are also working to release their plugin for wider use, beginning with overseas project partners and eventually submitting it to the QGIS Plugin Repository.
 Watch this space.

 ---